 Note 1: consider there are resources like “Styles Library” shared with everyone by default, especially on migrated sites

-Note 3: separate service, but consider implementing/using sensitivity labels.
+Note 2: this is a separate topic, but consider implementing/using sensitivity labels.
 At least you can start with high-sensitive sites.
 With sensitivity labels – site owners/member would know – what kind of site they are working on.

 What’s next